-- 1) Transportation Reform emphasis on customers, innovation, accountability, performance management, efficiency, stewardship and stronger collaboration across transportation divisions; - 2) Data and Analysis critical to sound decision making; - 3) Transportation System Needs Identification-to help choose the right transportation investments; - 4) youMove Massachusetts Themes ten value statements that capture the diverse values users; - 5) Customer and Stakeholder Engagement- incorporate the priorities of customers and stakeholders; - 6) Statewide Transportation Plans- implement modal plans; - 7) Statewide Priorities and Policies ensure accountability.
+- 1) Transportation Reform emphasis on customers, innovation, accountability, performance management, efficiency, stewardship and stronger collaboration across transportation divisions; - 2) Data and Analysis critical to sound decision making; - 3) Transportation System Needs Identification- to help choose the right transportation investments; - youMove Massachusetts Themes ten value statements that capture the diverse values users; - 5) Customer and Stakeholder Engagement-incorporate the priorities of customers and stakeholders; - 6) Statewide Transportation Plans- implement modal plans; - 7) Statewide Priorities and Policies ensure accountability.

-The policies of the Commonwealth will be reviewed, considered and incorporated in the planning studies developed as part of the work tasks outlined in this UPWP.
+The policies of the Commonwealth will be reviewed, considered and incorporated in the planning studies developed as part of the work tasks outlined in this TIP.
 Recommendations derived from these studies will be consistent with state policies.
+Furthermore, an update to the Commonwealths LRTP, "Beyond Mobility", is anticipated to be released in 2023 and will replace WMM.